 Description

-Scientists spend more and more time writing, maintaining, and debugging software.
-While techniques for doing this efficiently have evolved, only few scientists have been trained to use them.
-As a result, instead of doing their research, they spend far too much time writing deficient code and reinventing the wheel.
 In this course we will present a selection of advanced programming techniques and best practices which are standard in the industry, but especially tailored to the needs of a programming scientist.
-Lectures are interactive and allow students to acquire direct hands-on experience with the topics.
-Students will work in pairs throughout the school and will team up to practice the newly learned skills in a real programming project — an entertaining computer game.
+Lectures are interactive and allow participants to acquire direct hands-on experience with the topics.
+Participants will work in pairs throughout the school and will team up to practice the newly learned skills in a real programming project — an entertaining computer game.
+We use the Python programming language for the entire course.

 Date & Location